gloriagrama/tcrgen_structure_analysis/README.md

 ### Determine fidelity of TCRDock predictions

 Before aligning generated CDR3β sequences to experimental counterparts, ensure that the predicted structures do not deviate significantly from the solved structures.
-Use RMSD (Root Mean Square Deviation) as the structural similarity metric, and filter out predictions with an RMSD greater than 2 Å to retain only high-confidence models. (see rmsd.ipynb)
+Use RMSD as the structural similarity metric, and filter out predictions with an RMSD greater than 2 Å to retain only high-confidence models. (see rmsd.ipynb)

 ## Alphafold env
 Run alphafold_env.yaml (based on Alphafold and TCRDock requirements), tensorflow-cpu had a tendency to silently upgrade and cause dependancy conflicts so ensure that you are running 2.12.0.